 Mortgage lenders talk about leveraging debt all the time.
 It’s really a very simple strategy.
 Take the homeowner who rented his first house while purchasing a better personal property.
 If his home had appreciated in the time he owned it, he could get a home equity line of credit or second mortgage on the home and use those funds as a down payment for a new property.
 He has leveraged debt into a new equity position.

-In rising housing markets in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area, an investor can take advantage of several growing equity positions to obtain new investments.
+In rising housing markets in North Carolina & New Jersey, an investor can take advantage of several growing equity positions to obtain new investments.
 It is important to watch debt in these situations since you need to ensure you are not overextended should the market have a sharp decline.

 Depreciation on Properties